MediaPreneur/berri_ai/README.md

 ## 🤓 Usage

-There are 3 major ways you can use Berri
+There are 4 major ways you can use Berri

 1. Pipelines: Best way to get started.
 Pipelines let you spin up an LLM App in 2-lines of code.
 2. GPT-Index: If you're writing an LLM app with the primary method of interaction being gpt-index's .query() function.
 3. Langchain: If you're writing an LLM app with the primary method of interaction being Langchain's 'initialize_agent' or 'AgentExecutor()' functions
+4. Wrapper functions: For more complex use-cases.
+If you're taking a user query and doing multiple things (LLM calls, api calls, etc.) with it, you can put them in a wrapper function and pass the wrapper function to Berri.

 ### 👷 Pipelines